Ironman Coeur d’Alene 2012

 Bike:

-I think I passed one person in transition, and knew a few guys were out on the course in front of me.
-Per my race plan I decided only a Jens Voigt attitude was appropriate “ œAttack.
-I rode out of T1 hard, but not insane “ and caught two people relatively quickly.
-I knew that around 7 miles in I would be able to gauge my position in the field at the first turn around.
+I think I passed one person in transition and knew a few guys were out on the course in front of me.
+Per my race plan, I decided only a Jens Voigt attitude was appropriate—“Attack.”
+I rode out of T1 hard, but not insane—and caught two people relatively quickly.
+I knew that around 7 miles in, I would be able to gauge my position in the field at the first turnaround.

-At the turn around I was just under two minutes down (IIRC), and I focused on riding strong, but was starting to notice that my saddle seemed low and as time went on it felt like it was getting lower “ NOT GOOD.
+At the turnaround, I was just under two minutes down (IIRC), and I focused on riding strong but was starting to notice that my saddle seemed low, and as time went on, it felt like it was getting lower—NOT GOOD.

-As I went through the first aid station I thought about stopping to make an adjustment there, but decided that I would wait until the second aid station as it didn’t seem that bad.
-As I continued to ride the saddle kept slipping and slipping.
-When I finally arrived at the second aid station it had slipped over 4 cm total.
+As I went through the first aid station, I thought about stopping to make an adjustment there but decided that I would wait until the second aid station as it didn’t seem that bad.
+As I continued to ride, the saddle kept slipping and slipping.
+When I finally arrived at the second aid station, it had slipped over 4 cm total.
 It took me about 2:15 to get things back to normal, then I was off.
 I quickly picked off the few folks that passed me.

-The remainder of the first loop went OK, then as I got into the second half my power began to fade.
+The remainder of the first loop went OK, then as I got into the second half, my power began to fade.
 The remainder of the bike turned into a pretty painful affair of me fighting the losing battle against the power meter.
-To stave off negative thoughts, I simply told myself: œJudge yourself based on your current fitness, not your life best fitness.
-Surprisingly it worked, because despite riding stupid hard for the first 50+ miles, I still ended up with my best ride (power wise) year-to-date.
+To stave off negative thoughts, I simply told myself: “Judge yourself based on your current fitness, not your life-best fitness.”
+Surprisingly, it worked because, despite riding stupid hard for the first 50+ miles, I still ended up with my best ride (power-wise) year-to-date.

 As I came back into town, I had no idea how the run was going to go.
 I felt completely nuked.
-The bright spot was I knew that as long as I didn’t give up on the run I would finish under 10.
+The bright spot was I knew that as long as I didn’t give up on the run, I would finish under 10.

 Run: